 How about when you are overweight and short / petite?

 In principle all the above guidelines apply.
 However, you may want to prefer empress waist dresses instead of form fitting dresses.
 Make sure that you wear nicely fitted tops above and that you use all the vertical tricks described above that will make you look both taller and slimmer.
 You can also look at the guidelines for the apple shape body type and combine that with the guidelines above.

 I hope these guidelines will be useful to you.
 Remember though that they are not written in stone.
-Every person is different and you will need to play with these guidelines and see what works for you.
-You can also try out our profesional stylist online program for tailored dressing advice.

 If you are petite and have some tips that I did not cover here, please let me know!

 For more great tips, weekly fashion inspiration as well as a FREE latest trends report, subscribe to my weekly newsletter!